 The year 1953 was a major one in the life of Dorothy Parker.
 She was living in Manhattan again after years spent in California.
 In June she was subpoenaed by Senator Joseph McCarthy, along with Lillian Hellman and Rockwell Kent.
 On August 22 Parker turned sixty.
 In October her last Broadway play, The Ladies of the Corridor, co-written with Arnaud d’Usseau, opened to critical praise but weak ticket sales.
-In 1953 Parker delivered a blistering speech about life in Hollywood.
-The location and audience is unknown, but it’s possible it was at the Vanderbilt Theatre.
+On May 10, 1953, Parker delivered a blistering speech about life in Hollywood.
+The location was Circle-In-The Square, at its original location, 5 Sheridan Square, under the auspices of The Theatre Circle.
 This speech, three-thousand words, is the most Parker ever said about her twenty years as a screenwriter.
 It appeared in print only once, in 7 Arts in 1955.

 Hollywood, the Land I Won’t Return To